otherguy/php-currency-api/README.md

 ## Prerequisites

 * PHP 7.1+
-* An account with one of the APIs above
+* An account with one of the API providers above

 ## Installation